nodejs/node/doc/guides/maintaining-icu.md

 * commit the change to `tools/icu/current_ver.dep` and `LICENSE` files.

-  * Note: To simplify review, I often will “pre-land” this patch, meaning that I run the patch through `curl -L https://github.com/nodejs/node/pull/xxx.patch
-  | git am -3 --whitespace=fix` per the collaborator’s guide… and then push that
-  patched branch into my PR's branch.
+  * To simplify review, I often will “pre-land” this patch, meaning that I run `curl -L https://github.com/nodejs/node/pull/xxx.patch | git am -3 --whitespace=fix` per the collaborator’s guide… and then push that patched branch into my PR's branch.
 This reduces the whitespace changes that show up in the PR, since the final land will eliminate those anyway.

 ## Floating patches to ICU